Plas y Brenin

 Plas y Brenin, located in Conwy County Borough, Wales, is a National Outdoor Centre owned by Sport England.
-The centre is situated in Dyffryn Mymbyr, the Mymbyr Valley, in Snowdonia and is less than a quarter of a mile south-west of the centre of Capel Curig on the A4086 road.
+The centre is situated in Dyffryn Mymbyr (Mymbyr Valley), Snowdonia and is less than a quarter of a mile south-west of the centre of Capel Curig on the A4086 road.

 History

 In the late 18th century, Richard Pennant, 1st Baron Penrhyn, built a road from Bangor through the Nant Ffrancon and Dyffryn Ogwen to Betws-y-Coed, and eventually through to Shrewsbury (in use by 1798).
 In 1801, Lord Penrhyn built the then named Capel Curig Inn.
 In 1808 the Mail coach which ran from Holyhead to Shrewsbury began running via Capel Curig.
 The Mail coach ceased operation in 1848 following the opening of the Chester and Holyhead Railway.
 The inn wasn't built on the road (now the A5), but some distance from it on the present site to facilitate enjoyment of the superb view of Llynnau Mymbyr (the lakes) and the Snowdon horseshoe.

 Sometime between 1869 and 1871 the building's name was changed again from the Capel Curig Hotel to the Royal Hotel.
 Since its opening in 1801 the most famous guests over the years have been Queen Victoria, Edward VII, George V, and Edward VIII.

-Other well-known people who have visited included Charles Lennox, 4th Duke of Richmond on 6 September 1807 (there is a plaque commemorating his visit), Sir Joseph Paxton (1856) (designer of The Crystal Palace), Bishop Samuel Wilberforce (1858), Lord Byron (1913) and Sir Walter Scott (1818).
+Other well-known people who have visited included Charles Lennox, 4th Duke of Richmond on 6 September 1807 (there is a plaque commemorating his visit), Sir Joseph Paxton (1856) (designer of The Crystal Palace), Bishop Samuel Wilberforce (1858), Lord Byron (1813) and Sir Walter Scott (1818).
 Some distinguished visitors to the hotel etched their names into the windows of the then cocktail bar (now the reception area); these were still in place into the 1970s.